ibm-cloud-docs/solution-tutorials/plan-create-update-deployments.md

    }
    ```

 Notice how the organization name is referenced from the *global* remote state.
-The other properties are taken from configuration variables:
+The other properties are taken from configuration variables.

 Next comes the Kubernetes cluster.
 The {{site.data.keyword.Bluemix_notm}} provider has a Terraform resource to represent a cluster: